jsr6720/jsr6720.github.io/_posts/2024-05-15-chatgpt-v4o-initial-impressions.md

 author: James Rowe
 title: "ChatGPT-4o Initial impressions on latest model (with citations)"
 date: "2024-05-15 00:48:56 -0400"
-category: software
+category: engineering
-tags: 2024 ai llm chatgpt
+tags: ai llm chatgpt
 uid: F3A05744-A899-4349-AB7F-121CE6A970BE
 ---